 You can now focus on building your brand on social networks that are actually thriving, giving you the exposure and engagement you need with your audience.

 That said, the Google search engine always did have a soft corner for all Google-related content and prioritized them—and yes this extends to Google+ as well.
-Content posted on Google+ gets indexed far more quickly than when it is posted on any of the other social networks.
+Content posted on Google+ got indexed far more quickly than when it is posted on any of the other social networks.
 Google+ not only indexed your content based on keywords but also URLs.
 What does that get you?
 SEO brownie points.

 This works on the premise that if you got your keywords in place, had a sizable number of people/brands in your circles and vice versa, Google would then drive search traffic to your Google+ profile without the need for any backlinks.

 Is there a way to still get Google’s SEO benefits?

 The short answer is – Yes.

 This is where setting up your Google My Business listing comes in.
 For anyone who’s uninitiated, here’s what a GMB listing looks like for a brand:

 While GMB is technically not a social network, it functions as a virtual shop-front for your business, displaying the most important things you’d like your potential customers to learn.
 On the marketing front, it opens up two broad avenues for your brand: